 Breast Self Exams

-How to Do Self Breast Exam
+How to Perform a Self Breast Exam

 Looking at your breasts in the mirror with your shoulders straight and your arms on your hips, examine your breasts for: